JANERUBBISHTOEAT/CSCC09-24F-Project/readme.md

 #### File Transfer

-- [ ] Users account keep records of files uploaded and downloaded.
+- [x] Users account keep records of files uploaded and downloaded.
+- [x] Visitors can upload/download files and also have a record of their activities.
+- [x] Visitor activities is merged with user account upon login.
 - [ ] Large files are split into chunks to accommodate browser memory constraints.
 - [ ] Reassembling file chunks seamlessly on the recipient's end.
 - [ ] Receivers can download the file before fully uploaded: streaming / chunking.